gsarchive/scripts/README.md

   further subcategorize them, with a view to replacing them with simple CSS hover directives.
 They appear to primarily (maybe exclusively?) replace one image with another when the mouse hovers over a button.
+* If you iframe an image, the image's native size is ignored and the iframe has a default size.
+This is unideal, ergo we stick to an IMG element when the popup is a simple image.
+Would be nice to unify and to have some sort of user zoom.